MGDIS/core-ui/packages/mg-components/src/components/molecules/inputs/mg-input-text/readme.md

 The spacing between the field and the slot content is not managed by the component, it must be defined in slot implementation.

-## Errors

-Component have 2 public methodes:
-- `displayError()`: this methode can be used to force errors to be rendered.
-- `setError(validity, errorMessage)`: this methode can be use to set component error state from its context by passing a boolean value to the validity param.
-It required to be paired with an error message to display for the given context. **When its used to set validity to `false` you need use this methode again to reset the validity to `true`.**

 <!-- Auto Generated Below -->